agiac/rivo/README.md

 	// 4
 }
 ```
+## Pipeable factories

+`rivo` comes with a set of built-in pipeable factories.
+Here's a list of the currently available ones:

+- `Of`: returns a pipeable which returns a stream that will emit the provided values;
+- `FromFunc`: returns a pipeable which returns a stream that will emit the values returned by the provided function;
+- `Filter`: returns a pipeable which filters the input stream using the given function;
+- `Map`: returns a pipeable which maps the input stream using the given function;
+- `Do`: returns a pipeable which performs a side effect for each item in the input stream;
+- `Parallel`: returns a pipeable which applies the given pipeables to the input stream concurrently;

 ### Optional parameters

-Many pipeables accepts a common set of optional parameters.
+Many pipeable factories accepts a common set of optional parameters.
 These can be provided via functional options.

 ```go
 package main